Company Registration

 A graphic of the Statrys boy holding a key above his head

-Below are the essential documents required for incorporating a company:
+Below are the essential documents required for incorporating a company in Hong Kong.

-The online application process is divided into two main steps: creating a user account and completing the application.
+The online application process is divided into two main parts: creating a user account and completing the application.

 This means a director must first register as a user to be able to initiate and sign the application.
 Here’s how: